ELIGIBILITY RULES

 11. All entrants who have work accepted for publication in AWARD must be able to provide proof of publication or transmission, plus proof that the work was approved and paid for by the client.
 If proof is not provided or is deemed insufficient then work will automatically be disqualified.
 The judges' decision on validity of proof is final.
 Directors' cuts are not eligible.

-13. Anyone found deliberately breaking the rules of entry as laid out in this booklet or entering an item (or a version of an item) that never ran may have their work and any work bearing their name deemed ineligible for AWARD for up to 10 years.
+13. Anyone found deliberately breaking the rules of entry as laid out in these T&Cs or entering an item (or a version of an item) that never ran may have their work and any work bearing their name deemed ineligible for AWARD for up to 10 years.

 14. Work completed for a Charity (any company registered as a charity for taxation purposes) can only be entered into Charity sub-categories or Health and Wellbeing, Strategy or all Craft categories.
 Please check the ACNC register here

-15. Special Awards (other than the Agency of the Year, Creative/Director/Indigenous Talent of the Year and Grand Awards which will be judged by a panel of jurors) are calculated using a points system allocated according to how many Gold, Silver, Bronze and Finalist entries a campaign has been awarded, regardless of who the entrant company is (with more weight being placed on higher gongs).
+15. Special Awards are judged be both panels of judges and a points based system.
+All entry based categories will be judged by a jury panel.
+All non-entry based awards are calculated using a points system allocated according to how many Gold, Silver, Bronze and Finalist entries a campaign has been awarded, regardless of who the entrant company is (with more weight being placed on higher gongs).
 To be considered for special awards you must have work entered into the awards that year.
 The Grand Award will be judged by a panel of jurors and selected from the gold-winning entries.
 Judges may also use their own discretion and deem work ineligible for the Grand Award if it has been undertaken pro bono and not from a legitimate client brief.
+Special awards judging panels have the discretion to not award a winner in a certain category should there be insufficient entries / the quaility of work is not deemed high enough.

 16. In entering the AWARD Awards, the entrant agrees AWARD can publish the external materials submitted and use them for publicity purposes.
 AWARD will not be held responsible for any errors made by the entrant in relation to materials uploaded, credits, titles, names or any other information submitted with entries.
 It is the responsibility of the entrant to ensure all materials submitted are correct.